danielbutterfield/nextjs-skeleton/README.md

 ## 🔨 How to run it?

-Well I left the Next.js README in `/app` which has some useful information but the simple answer is: `cd /app` and `npm run dev`.
+Well I left the Next.js README in `app` which has some useful information but the simple answer is: `cd /app` and `npm run dev`.

 ## ☠️ What does the skeleton have?